UlissesAD/UlissesAD/README.md

 here i submit almost all of my projects, but the most important are starred
 :star: https://github.com/UlissesAD?tab=stars

-i'm focussed in learn Web Development and software development, but i like to program in general
+i'm focussed in learn Web Development and Software Development, but i like to program in general

 ### :gear:Skills
 Languages: